 There are many brands of bear canisters to choose from, but there are two main designs to consider: hard-sided or soft-sided.

 - Pros: Can be very effective protection against bears.

 - Cons: Heavier and bulkier than a soft-sided canister.
 It makes packing more difficult.

 - Example: The BearVault is a commonly-used, lighter weight, and value-priced bear can.

 - Pros: Lighter and more compact than a hard-sided canister.

 - Cons: Due to the soft nature of the bag, a bear can crush the food.
 Also, some parks or trails may not allow them, so it’s always a good idea to check with the managing organization before your trip.
 Currently, they are allowed throughout the Long Trail system.

-- Example: The Ursack is a kevlar bear bag that bears can’t get into, and you can make it an even stronger option with an OPSak (odor-proof bag) and aluminum liner.
+- Example: The Ursack is a kevlar bear bag that bears can’t get into, and you can make it a stronger option with an OPSak (odor-proof bag) and aluminum liner.